map7/the_merger/README.md

 ## TODO

-- Get all users from the users table
+DONE - Get all users from the users table
-- Mail merge and output to the screen
+DONE - Mail merge and output to the screen
-- Create a generator which creates a config file, or read from environment.rb?
-- Make the table a variable
+DONE - Make the table a variable
-- Create a method to get all fields from the selected table.
+DONE - Create a method to get all fields from the selected table.
-- Create a helper method to have a dropdown of fields
+DONE - Create a helper method to have a dropdown of fields
 - Turn this into an engine so that I can include asset pipeline javascript.